-Meanwhile, you can follow the rainforest boardwalks to scenic lookouts, join ranger-guided tours.
-After that visit the CSIRO Interpretation station.
+Meanwhile, you can follow the rainforest boardwalks to scenic lookouts and join ranger-guided tours.
+After that, visit the CSIRO Interpretation station.

 You will have time to explore Kuranda, ‘the village in the rainforest’.
-Kuranda Village has been a favourite to visitors from the early 1900s.
+Kuranda Village has been a favourite to visitors since the early 1900s.

 In the 1960s, Kuranda became popular because of the climate and lifestyle.
 Hippies moved into town.

-During this time the town filled with musicians and artists and the famous Kuranda Markets begun.
+The town was filled with musicians and artists, and the famous Kuranda Markets began during this time.

 Today the village features an eclectic mix of shops and market stalls.

-Restaurants and cafes, featuring bush-tucker and international cuisines are dotted through the Village.
+Restaurants and cafes featuring bush-tucker and international cuisines are throughout the Village.

-Wildlife parks and local Aboriginal culture are also featured in Kuranda.
+Kuranda also features Wildlife parks and local Aboriginal Culture.

-While you are in Kuranda, there is an excellent selection of local produce and also locally-designed fashion.
+While you are in Kuranda, there is an excellent selection of local produce and locally-designed fashion.